dyedgreen/uncertain/README.md

 This works by sampling a Bayesian network which is implicitly created by describing the computation on the uncertain type.
 The `Uncertain` trait only permits tests for simple boolean hypotheses.
-This is by design: using Wald's [sequential probability ratio test](sprt), evaluation typically takes less than `100` samples.
+This is by design: using Wald's [sequential probability ratio test][sprt], evaluation typically takes less than `100` samples.

 ## Stability